Hodia FAQs

 Also bring any special equipment that you require.
 Make sure the batteries in your devices are fresh, or put new ones in before you arrive.
 Please label diabetes supplies with your name.

-Similar to public schools, Camp Hodia does not allow provocative or inappropriate clothes.
-Please bring a modest swimsuit.
+Like public schools, Hodia has a dress code that prohibits provocative or inappropriate clothing.
+Please pack a modest swimsuit.

 For detailed lists of what to bring to camp, please see the “What to Bring” page.